Xxxxhx/STM32_HAL_Tutorial/11-LCD Module.md

 ## API

-Following is some functions used frequently:
+Following are some functions used frequently:

 ```c
 void LCD_Clear(uint16_t Color); // Clear the screen with specific color